Kilarin/simple_dialogs/README.md

 sets a variable "trust" that would be DIFFERENT for every player.
 For example, if the players name is singleplayer, the actual variable set would be singleplayer.trust
 To access the content of that variable you would use this format:
 @[@[playername]@.trust]@  (it will process the inner brackets first and populate the playername, then process the outerbrackets and get the stored variable)

+Variables for an npc will persist between dialog sessions.  (see notes on variable persistence above)

 ### GOTO